lissarubi/runcs/README.md

-# Execs
+# Runcs

-Execs is a Ruby Program what compile and run C# Scripts/Code.
+runcs is a Ruby Program what compile and run C# Scripts/Code.

 ## Install

-The installation of execs is simple, install it with Ruby Gems
+The installation of runcs is simple, install it with Ruby Gems

-``gem install execs``
+``gem install runcs``

 if you dont have Ruby Gems, search how to install it on your system.